reshmabidikar/slate/source/includes/_credit.md

 ## Credit Resource

 The `Credit` resource represents the credits created on behalf of the customer `Account`.
-Credits are tracked inside invoices, as a specical kind of of invoice item.
+Credits are tracked inside invoices, as a specical kind of invoice item.
 The credits are visible at the level of the `Account`, i.e account credit, and those will automatically be consumed by the system on subsequent invoices to bring the balance to zero -- or reduce the balance if there is not enough credit to pay the full amount.

 The attributes are the following: